Most researchers conclude that negotiators who establish a collaborative atmosphere for a “win-win” solution achieve superior results.

 However, Marwan Sinaceur of INSEAD and Stanford’s Larissa Tiedens investigated the potentially-risky tactic of employing strategic anger in negotiations, and found that anger expressions increase expressers’ advantage and “ability to claim value” when negotiation partners think they have few or poor alternatives.

-However, other studies report that people have more negative reactions when women display anger, so “stay tuned” for further research findings on whether women negotiators are more negatively evaluated in negotiations when they express genuine anger in negotiations.
+However, other studies report that people have more negative reactions when women display anger,

 -*But what about the impact of “strategic” expressions of anger that aren’t actually felt?